ibm-garage-dach/cloud-native-bootcamp-iks/lab-12-sysdig.md

 ## Verification

-You should receive alert emails from Sysdig.
+You should receive an inital test alert email from Sysdig + the alert email about the HTTP 500 errors.